canonical/cloud-init/doc/rtd/explanation/vendordata.rst

 ``Cloud-init`` will download and cache to filesystem any vendor-data that it finds.
 Vendor-data is handled exactly like :ref:`user-data<user_data_formats>`.
-This means that the vendor can supply multi-part input and have those parts acted on in the same way as with user data.
+This means that the vendor can supply multi-part input and have those parts acted on in the same way as with user-data.

 The only differences are: